jai-singhal/djangopy/_posts/2019-03-05-dynamically-filter-queryset-with-ajax-and-drf.md

 Now let's write our views of this project.
 It includes two important things that need to be discussed.

 ##### 1. WineListing
-This class-based view inherits the **ListAPIView**, which takes the pagination class as we have created above, and also the serializers class.
+This class-based view inherits the **ListAPIView**, which takes the pagination class which we have created above, and also the serializers class.

 In this class, we need to override the **get_queryset** method which will return the query set.

 In the **get_queryset** method, we will filter the queryset on the basis of query parameters, which we are getting from frontend via AJAX call.
-For whatever filter, it is applied by the user, it will check in each **if condition**, and if the given filter is not applied, it will not filter with that particular filter.
-Likewise, it will further apply filters based on whatever other more filters are applied.
+For whatever filters, applied by the user, it will check in each **if condition**, and filter down by the respective pararmeter.
+Likewise, it will perform filters based on the other query parameters.
 After it completely gets refined with all the filters, we simply return the filtered query set.
 <br />
 ##### 2. AJAX GET methods
 All other functional based views help us to get the values to fill in the options of the select box.
 It is much similar to what we have talked in our previous [post](https://djangopy.org/learn/step-up-guide-to-implement-ajax-in-django).
 All these functions are kind similar to each other.